 Big Bend National Park is perhaps most appealing in winter when temperatures stay in the 60s during the daytime.
 This weather is perfect for hiking and biking the 200 miles of trails that the park offers.
 Big Bend offers the best of both mountain and desert terrain and with the Rio Grande River bordering the park, you can also take part in water activities!

 7. Breckenridge, Colorado

-Finding an RV park near one of the nation’s most well known ski resorts is rare!
+Finding an RV park near one of the nation’s most well-known ski resorts is rare!
 But Tiger Run RV Resort makes Breckenridge an incredible winter RV destination.
-Aside from the skiing, Breckenridge is one of Colorado’s most popular mountain towns because of its charming downtown, beautiful scenery, and wide array of outdoor activities.
+Aside from the skiing, Breckenridge is one of Colorado’s most popular mountain towns because of its charming downtown, beautiful scenery, and a wide array of outdoor activities.
 Breckenridge is also a short drive from Vail, Keystone, and Copper, which are all other popular Colorado ski towns.
 Do you hear that?
 The mountains are calling and you better go!

 8. Jackson Hole, Wyoming

-The majestic Teton Range combined with some of the best skiing in the nation make Jackson Hole the perfect winter wonderland destination.
+The majestic Teton Range combined with some of the best skiing in the nation makes Jackson Hole the perfect winter wonderland destination.
 Jackson Hole Campground offers year-round camping and is only 5 minutes from the ski resort.
 If you’re not a skier, then perhaps you’d enjoy dog sledding tours, snowmobiling, snow tubing, gondola rides, or snowshoeing.
 Jackson Hole also offers a variety of dining and shopping options, as well as many spas.
 And don’t forget about the nearby national parks: Grand Teton and Yellowstone!